openthread/ot-nrf528xx/src/nrf52840/README.md

 ### Building using Docker

-Alternatively, it's possible to build using a Docker image.
+Alternatively, you can build using a Docker image instead of nRF Command Line Tools.

 This can be useful in case of CI/CD builds or to build locally without installing the dependencies.